Kong/insomnia-docs/docs/insomnia/git-sync.md

 _Inside a Design Document, click Setup Git Sync._

 ### Sign out of Git account
-Signout of synced Git Management Account.
-Click on **Setup Git Sync**, then click on **Repository Settings**.
-In the box there is a list of all synced accounts.
+Sign out of a synced Git management account.

+1. Click on **Setup Git Sync**, then click on **Repository Settings**.
+2. You should see a list of all synced accounts.
 Next to each account is a **Sign Out** button.
 Click on **Sign Out** for the accounts that need to be signed out.
-Another box will appear asking for confirmation.
-Click on **Sign Out** again.
-Then the **Congifgure Respoitory** box will no longer have the account that was signed out in its list of configured accounts.
+3. In the box that appears, click **Sign Out** again.

+The **Configure Repository** box will no longer list the account that was signed out in its list of configured accounts.

 ## Remote Repository Settings